This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 • The Eddé Family (L’Orient Le Jour): former Minister Michel Eddé served in several cabinets, the latest were led by former Prime Minister Rafik Hariri in the 1990s.

-• The Pharaon Family (L’Orient Le Jour): current Minister of State for Planning Michel Pharaon is a close ally of the Lebanese Forces, after years of alliance with the Future Movement.
+• The Pharaon Family (L’Orient Le Jour): former Minister of State for Planning Michel Pharaon is a close ally of the Lebanese Forces.

 • Abdallah Zakhem (Al Jadeed): ran for Parliament in 2018.
 He is known to be close to the Marada Movement.